 The CBAM is a new carbon regulation — a type of carbon pricing — to help the EU fight climate change.

-While the existing EU Emissions Trading System (ETS) covers EU countries, the CBAM will apply to goods produced outside the EU (except Iceland, Norway, Liechtenstein and Switzerland).
+While the existing EU Emissions Trading System (ETS) covers EU countries, the CBAM applies to goods produced outside the EU (except Iceland, Norway, Liechtenstein and Switzerland).

 This addresses the problem of carbon leakage; that is, the situation where companies move the production of goods to countries with less stringent emissions policies, primarily to save costs associated with carbon pricing.